 So how many friends will you need?
 Some research, derived from data gathered through social software systems, suggests that the ideal number of friends that can form a cohesive group is 7.
 A group of 7 equal peers can converse fairly together.
 As the number drops below 7, the group loses the critical mass needed to provide a balance of talent and ideas.
 As the number increases, cohesion seems to deteriorate.
 A group of 12 does not have egalitarian cohesion between its members and is therefore an ideal group size in hierarchical situations such as teacher and students.

-Ideally, therefore, you should aim to find a group of 7 close friends.
-If you are male, you find 7 female friends.
-If you are female, you find 7 male friends.
+Ideally, therefore, you should aim to find a group of 6 close friends, which, with you included, makes 7.
+If you are male, you find 6 female friends.
+If you are female, you find 6 male friends.
 These are your primary friendships.

-You are thus one half of 7 different inter-gender friendships.
+You are thus one half of 6 different inter-gender friendships.
 But each friend only supplies that part of your inter-gender friendship needs that he or she is best able to supply.
 You select your friends so that, between them, they furnish you with all aspects of inter-gender friendship.
-Furthermore, 7 being the optimum size for a cohesive group, your opposite-gender friends are able to coordinate themselves as an egalitarian task-team to fill you completely and continuously, in right balance, with all your inter-gender friendship needs.
+Furthermore, your opposite-gender friends are able to coordinate themselves as an egalitarian task-team to fill you completely and continuously, in right balance, with all your inter-gender friendship needs.

-Of course, you will be a member of each of 7 groups of 7 people of the same gender as yourself who are the opposite-gender friends of each of your opposite-gender friends.
-So you are, in effect, a member of a community of 49 friends: 7 of the opposite gender (your primary friends) and 42 of the same gender (consequential friends).
-You and your 7 opposite-gender friends could meet together and do things together.
-Similarly, you would be one of the 7 same-gender friends in the corresponding groups of each of your opposite-gender friends.
+Of course, you will be a member of each of 6 groups of 6 people of the same gender as yourself who are the opposite-gender friends of each of your opposite-gender friends.
+So you are, in effect, a member of a community of 37 friends: 6 of the opposite gender (your primary friends) and 30 of the same gender (consequential friends), plus yourself.
+You and your 6 opposite-gender friends could meet together and do things together.
+Similarly, you would be one of the 6 same-gender friends in the corresponding groups of each of your opposite-gender friends.
 In each case, perhaps the one person of the group who is the opposite gender to the rest of the group could be the co-ordinator or mediator.

-It is easy to see that if this arrangement is extended indefinitely, the whole world would become a network of friends.
-For clarity, the following diagram shows all 7 of the friendship links for only the male and female at the centre of the network.
-Note that 1 link for each is off the diagram.
+It is easy to see that if this arrangement be extended indefinitely, the whole world would become a network of friends.
+For clarity, the following diagram shows all 6 of the friendship links for only the male and female at the centre of the network.
+Note that 3 of the links for each of these is off the diagram.
 These are long-reach links to distant friends.
 This is a characteristic of what is called a small-world network, which has the characteristic of increasing enormously the mutual proximity of everybody in the friendship network.

 Such a network of intimate friends would be a very robust form of society.
 It would be difficult for an external force to destroy, control or exploit.